josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🌐_post_digital_data_drift_mechanisms.md

 ---

 ## 🏮 Footer
-*Post-Digital Data Drift Mechanisms* explains the technical substrates that allow data to travel, replicate, and harm in multi-agency environments.
+*🌐 Post-Digital Data Drift Mechanisms* explains the technical substrates that allow data to travel, replicate, and harm in multi-agency environments.
 It is a core diagnostic node for understanding post-digital governance failures.

-_Last updated: 2025-11-14_
+_Last updated: 2025-11-22_